guyc/octopress/source/_posts/2012-05-19-a-practical-pdf-generator.markdown

   %page-sequence(master-reference="my-page")
     %flow(flow-name="xsl-region-body")
+      %block
-      %block Hello, world!
+        Hello, world!

 {% endcodeblock %}

-Unless you work in a Hello World factory (sweet job!) in practice the layout-master-set block gets pretty complex, and is likely to be common to all of the documents in a project, so lets use an :include filter to pull in a shared layout-master-set partial.
+Unless you work in a Hello World factory (sweet job!) in practice the layout-master-set block gets more complex, and is likely to be common to all of the documents in a project, so lets use an :include filter to pull in a shared layout-master-set partial.
 HAML doesn't have an include filter, FOML does.